 - Education | To improve your knowledge and understanding of your chronic pain, your physical therapist will teach you how it occurs and what you can do about it.
 They will also teach you body awareness to improve your posture and movement.
 Learning how to move your body more efficiently can help you perform everyday tasks with less or no pain.

 - Manual Therapy | Manual therapy consists of gentle, hands-on techniques applied by your physical therapist.
 These techniques are used to manipulate or mobilize joint structures and soft tissues.
 Manual therapy can help increase a chronic pain patient’s range of motion, improve the quality of their tissues, and reduce pain.

 Because they are effective treatments for many types of chronic pain, your physical therapist may also recommend acupuncture and/or therapeutic massage as complements to your physical therapy program.
 Twin Cities Chiropractic and Lexington Rehab Center offer traditional chiropractic, massage, acupuncture, and physical therapy all in the same building.

-If you have chronic pain, you can count on the team at Lexington Rehab Center to be your pain management advocates.
+If you have chronic pain and need physical therapy, you can count on the team at Lexington Rehab Center to be your pain management advocates.
 Your physical therapist will work closely with you to educate you on chronic pain and help you find solutions that will improve your quality of life.
-Through individualized, one-on-one physical therapy sessions, you can expect to improve movement, learn pain management strategies, and in many cases, reduce your pain.
+Through individualized, one-on-one physical therapy sessions for chronic pain, you can expect to improve movement, learn pain management strategies, and in many cases, reduce your pain.
 Don’t spend another year of your life in constant agony.
 Contact us today to get on the path to a more pain-free existence!